-3. Women can redefine their own relationship to fashion in a way that honors who they are
+3. Women can redefine their own relationship with fashion in a way that honors who they are

 Jeanette encourages you to think about why you’re making certain choices around how you present yourself through clothing.
-Because she knows fashion can be transformative if applied to your life in the right way.
+She knows fashion can be transformative if it’s applied to your life in the right way.
 In fact, it helped Jeanette come out of her shell in college.